-21. FIRST TIME ADOPTION OF IFRS
+25. FIRST TIME ADOPTION OF IFRS

-As disclosed in Note 2, these interim consolidated financial statements represent the Corporation's initial presentation of the financial results of operations and financial position under IFRS for the period ended October 31, 2011 in conjunction with the Altius' annual audited consolidated financial statements to be issued under IFRS as at and for the year ended April 30, 2012.
-As a result, these interim consolidated financial statements have been prepared in accordance with IFRS 1, "First-time Adoption of International Financial Reporting Standards" and with IAS 34, "Interim Financial Reporting", as issued by the IASB.
+As disclosed in Note 2, these consolidated financial statements represent the Corporation's initial presentation of the financial results of operations and financial position under IFRS for the year ended April 30, 2011 in conjunction with the Altius' annual audited consolidated financial statements to be issued under IFRS as at and for the year ended April 30, 2012.
+As a result, these consolidated financial statements have been prepared in accordance with IFRS 1, "First-time Adoption of International Financial Reporting Standards", as issued by the IASB.
 Previously, the Corporation prepared its interim and annual consolidated financial statements in accordance with previous GAAP.